maz-tech/google-cybersecurity-certificate-notes/4 Tools of the Trade - Linux and SQL/1 Introduction to operating systems.md

 - Virtual Machine: Virtual version of a physical computer (virtual CPU, storage, etc.)
 - Can run VMs using the physical hardware of a computer, dividing resources of host computer such as RAM.
 - Hypervisor: Software that manages virtual machines
-- Kernel-based Virtual Machine (KVM) is an open source hypervisor built into Linux kernel.
+  - Kernel-based Virtual Machine (KVM) is an open source hypervisor built into the Linux kernel.
-- Can also have virtual servers, virtual networks, etc.
+- Other forms of virtualizations include virtual servers, virtual networks, etc.

 ### Benefits of Virtual Machines